A286 / Alloy 660 for excellent high temperature oxidation resistance

 A286 hex head cap screws are also mildly corrosion resistant.
 While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

 Because of the properties of Alloy 660 / A286, these hex head screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
 In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.
+In addition, we can offer fasteners to ASTM A453 Grade 660 specification.
+This specification ensures tensile and stress rupture properties for critical high temperature applications.

 Resources: A286 Torque Specs